 - 4.16 Once the different options and scenarios have been considered, a draft budget should be prepared by the Chief Financial Officer for approval as per the Scheme of Delegation.
-The budget once agreed should be communicated to all staff with responsibility for budget headings so that everyone is aware of the overall budget constraints. - 4.17 The budget should be accompanied by a statement of assumptions and hierarchy of priorities so that if circumstances change, it is easier for all concerned to take remedial action.
+The budget once approved will be communicated by School Finance Leads to all staff with responsibility for budget headings so that everyone is aware of the overall budget constraints. - 4.17 The budget should be accompanied by a statement of assumptions and hierarchy of priorities so that if circumstances change, it is easier for all concerned to take remedial action.
 The budget should be seen as a working document which may need revising throughout the year as circumstances change.